unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > Occurrence: Optional, Multiple
 > </small>

-This element represents a check on the current output buffer.
+This element contains a check on the current output buffer.

 _Attribute:_ `result` (required)